MAIF/otoroshi/manual/src/main/paradox/index.md

 ## Logo

 You can find the official Otoroshi logo [on GitHub](https://github.com/MAIF/otoroshi/blob/master/resources/otoroshi-logo.png).
+The Otoroshi logo has been created by François Galioto ([@fgalioto](https://twitter.com/fgalioto))

 ## Changelog